harish-x/amazon-clone/README.md

 # Deployment

-To deploy, switch to the release branch, which contains the Docker files, Docker-compose file, and GitHub Actions file.
+To deploy, switch to the release branch, which contains the **Docker files**, **Docker-compose file**, and **GitHub Actions file**.
 Create an Azure VM and GitHub Actions runner, then configure according to your deployment needs.

 # Contributing